jma02/jma02/README.md

 Competitive Programming Enjoyer

 If you've reached this.
 Hello!
 I am Jonathan.
-I currently study diffusion for PDE inverse problems.
+I currently study inverse problems, MCMC methods, diffusion/flow models for applied mathematics problems, and geometry.

-Welcome to my GitHub!
+Please feel free to reach out about any of my projects.